-Any measure ordered upon the request referred to in paragraph 2, point (b), shall be proportionate to the nature, gravity, recurrence and duration of the infringement, without unduly restricting access to lawful information by users of the service concerned.
+4. Any measure ordered upon the request referred to in paragraph 2, point (b), shall be proportionate to the nature, gravity, recurrence and duration of the infringement, without unduly restricting access to lawful information by users of the service concerned.

-The temporary-restriction of access shall be apply for a period of four weeks, subject to the possibility for the competent judicial authority or other independent administrative authority of the Member State, in its order, to allow the Coordinating Authority or other competent authorities, including the Coordinating Authorities, to extend that period for further periods of the same lengths, subject to a maximum number of extensions set by a that judicial authority or other independent administrative authority.
+The temporary restriction of access shall be apply for a period of four weeks, subject to the possibility for the competent judicial authority or other independent administrative authority of the Member State, in its order, to allow the Coordinating Authority competent authorities to extend that period for further periods of the same lengths, subject to a maximum number of extensions set by that judicial authority or other independent administrative authority.

-The Coordinating Authority competent authorities, including the Coordinating Authorities, referred to in the second subparagraph shall only extend the period where it considers, having regard to the rights and legitimate interests of all parties affected by the that restriction and all relevant facts and circumstances, including any information that the provider, the addressee or addressees and any other third party that demonstrated a legitimate interest may provide to it, it considers that both of the following conditions have been met:
+The Coordinating Authority competent authorities referred to in the second subparagraph shall only extend the period where it considers, having regard to the rights and legitimate interests of all parties affected by the that restriction and all relevant facts and circumstances, including any information that the provider, the addressee or addressees and any other third party that demonstrated a legitimate interest may provide to it, it considers that both of the following conditions have been met: